Note that this image does not perfectly reflect the descriptions below, nor does it include every character discussed in this article.

 P: 0/5 main, 3.5/ spin

-Miss Birdo (or is it ‘Catherine’) had an early villainous main role in SMB2, but has been ‘good’ since, showing up in lots of spin-off games.
+Miss Birdo (early ‘Catherine’) had an early villainous main role in Super Mario Bros 2, but has been ‘good’ since, showing up in lots of spin-off games.
 Some are odd.
 Wario’s Woods?
 Sure.
 Super Mario RPG?
 Sure.
 Later Paper Mario?
 Sure.
 More predictably they’ll appear in sports games, Mario Kart starting with Double Dash!! and Mario Parties to diversify the roster.
-No we aren’t using the ‘they’ pronoun to be cute, there are multiple birdos as can be seen in a few games.
+No we aren’t using the ‘they’ pronoun to be cute, there are multiple Birdos as can be seen in a few games.
 Unlike the Toads, she hasn’t been mass produced in a factory though, so to her credit it is much easier to think of only one ‘Birdo’.
-Sometimes she’s considered a pseudo partner to Yoshi which I never really got outside of them both being some sort of ‘dinosaur’.
-Their history is so..
-Different.
-Anyway, this character has some rich history, even cameoing in games outside of Mario, an underrated spin-off queen.
+Sometimes she’s considered a pseudo partner to Yoshi, if arbitrarily because they are some sort of dinosaur.
+Look into it, they don't every cross paths outside of spin-offs.
+Anyway, this character has some rich history, even cameoing in non-Mario games, an underrated spin-off queen.

 Blue and Yellow Toad